-1. 1.
-GENERAL PROVISIONS
+1. GENERAL PROVISIONS

-Some sections of the 1996 Educational Standards have been adapted from the American Art Therapy Association Inc. Education Standards (April 30, 1994), with their permission.
-The standards presented in this document are an updated version of the 1996 standards.
+Some sections of the 1996 Educational Standards have been adapted from the American Art Therapy Association Inc. Educational Standards (April 30, 1994), with their permission.
+The standards presented in this document are a revision of the 1996 standards adapted from the Canadian Art Therapists Association (CATA) and the specific needs of members in Quebec.